Toronto Opera Repertoire

 The Details

-Soloists may arrange an audition by leaving a voice mail message at 416-698-9572, or by e-mailing your request.
+Soloists may arrange an audition by leaving a voice mail message at 416-698-9572, or by your request.
+Our spring audition for the 2008 season was held Friday, June 1, but theres still time our fall auditions will be held on Saturday, September 8.
+See our auditions page for details.

 OUR COORDINATES